The aggression factor in poker

 Aggression wins small and big pots.
 The small pots are often won by the simple fact that a player bet and the rest is folding.
-To win many small pots will in the long run be important for the result.
+Winning many small pots will in the long run be important for the result.

 Aggression wins also big pots and this can be seen in some more complex ways.
 By being aggressive, your table image will change.
-Other players have probably observed that you often bet and raise, therefore, they will not be sure that you have a great hand when you finally get one.
-That means you will get more callers and by that winning bigger pots with your great hand.
+Other players will probably observe that you routinely bet and raise, therefore, they will not be sure that you have a great hand when you finally get one.
+That means you will get more callers and by that winning bigger pots with your great hands.

-The important thing is to bet in every suitable spot, aggression can win the pot immediately or make the pot bigger (provided you have a strong hand).
+The important thing is to bet in every suitable spot, aggression can win the pot immediately or (provided you have a strong hand) make the pot bigger.

 One standard way of being aggressive in poker is to use the so-called C-bet (Continuous-bet).
-A C-bet mean that after you have raised pre flop you follow up by raising again directly after the flop.
+A C-bet means that after you have raised pre flop you follow up by raising again directly after the flop.
 The concept is to raise consequently in a high frequency and also when you don’t hit the flop.
-By doing this you will simple win many hands, because after you have raised pre flop there will in general be few players left and often none will improve with the flop.
+By doing this you will simple win many hands, by raising pre flop you will thin out the field and among the rest none will in most cases improve with the flop.

 Some players get cautious on the river and only check after their opponent have checked.
 For example, you hold A-J and the board is A-5-7-2-3.
-You play heads-up and your bet was called after the flop.
-You bet again on the turn and was called again.
+You play heads-up and your bet was called after the flop, you bet on the turn and it was called again.
 Now, on the river the opponents checks to you the third time.

-Many players avoid betting here because they are not sure on if they have the best hand, perhaps they are fearing a check-raise.
+Many players avoids betting here because they are not sure they have the best hand, perhaps they are fearing a check-raise as well.
 The thing is, in most cases they will not be check-raised since this is relative unusual and most often their opponent has a weaker ace or a weaker pair.

-Yes, sometimes your opponent may check-raise and you may have to fold, but in the majority of cases you will get another call.
-So, in these situations a small value bet will win you extra money that will contribute to your total winnings.
+Yes, sometimes your opponent may check-raise and you may have to fold, but in the majority of cases you will get another call by weaker hand.
+In these cases, a small value bet will win you extra money that will contribute to your total winnings.

 Bet as often as you can when it’s legitimate

 The C-bet and the value bet are two important concepts and ingredients in an aggressive poker style.
-In general, you should be whenever it is legitimate.
-That’s means, as long as you have value in your hand, including draws, or as you have fold equity, you should often choose to bet/raise.
+In general, you should bet be whenever it's legitimate.
+That means, as long as you have value in your hand, including draws, or as long as you have fold equity, you should often choose to bet/raise.

 For example, raising with an open straight draw can be a strong play.
-Why:
+Here's why:

 - You can win the hand if the opponent fold.